benji-cannot-code/fast-vc-chromium-benchmark-run-4/docs/speed/bot_health_sheriffing/how_to_disable_a_story.md

 FASTVC-BENCH-CORPUS:chromium-main-v1-943b94ae-1c74-4335-94fa-ceb4d277cea8
 # How to disable a failing test/story on the perf waterfall

+**Important**: When making changes to this document, also update duplicate files under the [internal docs](http://goto.google.com/perf-bot-health-sheriffs).

 To disable a failing test/story, the first step is to figure out if the failing thing is gtest or Telemetry, then you can follow the below directions to disable the failing test/story.